NikosGavalas/ntua-softeng/docs/TechnicalSpecificationsDocument.md

 ### Design Trade-offs

-for example we assume that users have cookies available (to keep the sessions alive)
+for example we assume that users have cookies available (to keep the sessions alive)  -->

 ## System Requirements

 ### Environment

-The web server can run in either one of the following environments with their respective dendencies
+The web server can run in either one of the following environments with their respective dependencies

 - Microsoft Windows
 	- .NET Framework 4.6 or higher